IG30/First-Mile-Stone/README.md

 ### Content ###

-* The text in the about me section has been created and translated by me.
+* The text in this pages has been created and translated by me.

 ### Media ###

-* The photos of this page were found doing an advance search in google.
+* The photos in this page were found doing an advance search in google.
 Selecting color: "black and white" and in "using rights" selecting "free to use and share, even commercialy".

 ### Acknowledgments ###